Citation, DOI, disclosures and article data

 Advanced gastric cancer:

-- lesion on nondependent or anterior wall; etched in white by a thin layer of barium trapped between edge of mass & adjacent mucosa
+lesion on non-dependent or anterior wall; etched in white by a thin layer of barium trapped between edge of mass and adjacent mucosa

-Not useful, unless a large epigastric mass is present or on endoscopic ultrasound study.
+Not useful, unless a large epigastric mass is present or in an endoscopic ultrasound study.

-CT is currently the staging modality of choice because it can help identify the primary tumour, assess for the local spread, and detect nodal involvement and distant metastases 1.
+CT is currently the staging modality of choice because it can help identify the primary tumor, assess for the local spread, and detect nodal involvement and distant metastases 1.